Timasok/fractals/readme.md

 I have been displaying pixels on the screen in a loop point by point.
 That's why the process of point-by-point mapping slowed down my SSE optimization of calculations.

-The optimisation consisted in grouping pixels by 4 (128 bit arrays) and calculating their colours simultaneously.
+The optimization consisted in grouping pixels by 4 (128 bit arrays) and calculating their colours simultaneously.
 Then standart arithmetic operations are replaced with CPU defined functions, called intrinsics.
 My CPU model supports Intel intrinsics such as SSE and AVX-2.

 Then I've made various measurements in FPS for different optimization flags, and display modes.